Wind parameters

 Example of wind parameter usage

-By setting the [Force Multiplier] value to 100% for a few frames, it is possible to create the effect of wind blowing on the model.
+By setting the [Force Multiplier] value to 100% for a few frames, the model can be made to blow in the wind.

-Furthermore, by setting random or periodic values in the expression and continuously changing [Force Multiplier] over time, it is possible to create the effect of hair constantly blowing in the wind.
+Furthermore, by setting random or periodic values in the expression and continuously changing the [Force Multiplier] value over time, it is possible to create the effect of hair constantly blowing in the wind.

 Example: wiggle(5,50)